Bergren1/Lab6/README.md

 For this section I used Bigfoot and Dogman sighting data that I found online here: https://data.world/timothyrenner

 I ran a few simple types of analsis that are listed above each map.
 I found the point data online, and used the count "count points in polygon" tool in QGIS to find the number of BigFoot and Dogman sightings in each congressional district.
-From there, the data was ready to be used
+From there, the data was ready to be used.

 Here is a univariate regression on Bigfoot sightings within the United States
 ![](https://user-images.githubusercontent.com/42807663/49198055-711d7a00-f35f-11e8-906b-e20eeee7974e.png)